Menstrual cup: Emptying

-It is possible to deliberately empty a ring-shaped menstrual disc by muscular effort, without removing it (provided it is of a fairly soft material, and the right size).
-This is done in a suitable location, such as when sitting on a toilet.
+It is possible to deliberately empty a menstrual disc by muscular effort, without removing it (provided it is of a fairly soft material, and the right size).
+This is done in a suitable location, such as when sitting on a toilet, and is known as "auto-dumping".
 Bell-shaped cups must be removed to empty them.

 The cup is emptied after 4–12 hours of use (or when it is full).
 Leaving the cup in for at least 3–4 hours allows the menstrual fluid to provide some lubrication.

 If sewers are available, menstrual cups can be emptied into a flush toilet, or sink, bath, or shower drain, and the drain rinsed with water.
 They can also be emptied into a pit latrine.

 When using a urine-diverting dry toilet, menstrual blood can be emptied into the part that receives the feces.
 If any menstrual blood falls into the funnel for urine, it can be rinsed away with water.

 In the absence of other facilities, menstrual fluid can be emptied into a cathole.
 This is a single-use hole 6 to 8 in deep, more than 200 ft from water (and frequented areas like trails or campsites), ideally dug in organic soil, in an area where the waste will break down fast.
 Water used to rinse the cup can also be disposed of in the cathole, which is then refilled and concealed.

 Removal

-To remove a bell-shaped cup, the seal is broken by running a finger cup the side of the menstrual cup, or pinching the base of the vessel.
+To remove a bell-shaped cup, the seal is broken by running a finger up the side of the menstrual cup, or pinching the base of the vessel.
 The cup is then slowly and gently removed, shifting the menstrual cup from side to side.

 A filled menstrual cup after use.
 With practice, it is possible to remove a bell-shaped cup without spilling or bloodying the hands.

-Hooking a finger under the rim of a ring-shaped cup to remove it; the finger can also be hooked over the rim, or the rim can be pinched.
+Hooking a finger under the rim of a disc to remove it; the finger can also be hooked over the rim, or the rim can be pinched.

 Pulling against a vacuum does not work; the seal must be broken before removing a bell-shaped cup.

 Many initially find removal difficult, uncomfortable, and even painful, but learn to do it without problems within a few cycles.

 The muscles of the pelvic floor are kept relaxed, to allow the cup to pass out through them.
 Techniques like squatting, putting a leg up on the toilet seat, spreading the knees, and bearing down on the cup as if giving birth are sometimes used to make removal easier.
 Because vaginal tenting can make the cup harder to remove, some manufacturers recommend waiting at least an hour after sex before removal.

-Slow removal and a firm grip avoid dropping the cup; experience, time and privacy also help.
+Slow removal and a firm grip help users avoid dropping the cup; experience, time and privacy also help.
 Dropping the cup can contaminate it (see cleaning, below).
 If a cup is removed or emptied over a pit latrine, it may fall in and be unretrievable.